-September is back to school day for Chicago Public Schools (CPS) students.
-There will be approximately 396,000 students traveling to and from school every day.
-Some children will ride the bus, but to qualify for bus service, students must live at least 1.5 miles from school.
-This means that, in addition to some bus riders, children will be walking, riding bikes or being dropped off at school by their parents.
+There are approximately 396,000 students that travel to and from Chicago Public Schools (CPS) every day.
+Some children ride the bus, but to qualify for bus service, students must live at least 1.5 miles from school.
+This means that, in addition to some bus riders, children are walking, riding bikes or being dropped off at school by their parents.

 Whatever means the students use to travel to school, safety must be paramount.
 To this end, CPS has established a “Safe Passage” program with safety suggestions for students to follow based on the particular way in which they travel to and from school.